 Chaoyang Liaoning, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the main mobile providers.
-Passport registration is necessary for local SIM cards.
+Registering your passport is necessary for local SIM cards.

-Wi-Fi is widely available in hotels, restaurants, cafes, and public areas, often needing a Chinese phone number for registration.
+Wi-Fi is widely available in hotels, restaurants, cafes, and open areas, often needing a Chinese phone number for registration.

 Mandarin Chinese (普通话 - Pǔtōnghuà) is the official language.
 Northeast Mandarin (东北话 - Dōngběihuà) is spoken locally, generally mutually intelligible with standard Mandarin.